garoyeri/garoyeri-dev-site/garoyeri-dev-site/content/posts/2019-11/setting-up-celery-net-core-3-csharp.md

   scalable organizational strategy to your applications, this is a good place to start.
 ---

-Previous Post in Series: (post link)
+Previous Post in Series: [Getting Started with .NET Core 3.0 and React SPA Template](/2019-11/dotnet-new-react-app-getting-started/)

 Last time, we upgraded the React part of the template to use the newest patterns and React scripts.
 This time, we'll upgrade the C# side and prepare the Celery Architecture so we can build up services quickly.